basho/basho_docs/source/languages/en/riak/dev/using/updates.md

 That cycle looks something like this:

 1. **Read** the object from Riak.
-This step is important for updates because this enables you to fetch the object's [[causal context object]], which is the information that Riak uses to make decisions about which object values are most recent (this is especially useful for objects that are frequently updated).
+This step is important for updates because this enables you to fetch the object's [[causal context]], which is the information that Riak uses to make decisions about which object values are most recent (this is especially useful for objects that are frequently updated).
 This context object needs to be passed back to Riak when you update the object.
 This step is handled for you by Basho's client libraries as long as you perform a read prior to an update.
 In addition, if you have chosen to allow Riak to generate [[siblings|Conflict Resolution#Siblings]] \(which we recommend), you should **resolve sibling conflicts** upon read if they exist.
 For more on this, please see our documentation on [[conflict resolution]], along